Strengthening the Human Firewall

 An effective human firewall depends on a culture of vigilance that helps change user behavior to mitigate risk.
 The best employee programs simulate real-world hackers and provide on-the-spot training when employees fall victim.

 Applying the human factor can be difficult in companies today because of the global shortage of qualified information security professionals.
 One leading practice that many of our clients have adopted is to optimize their existing resources and outsource some of the expertise and operations that a mature security strategy requires.
-A reputable security services firm can also help test the effectiveness of security operations and provide employee awareness training to align technology, people, and processes against the threats.
+A reputable managed security services firm can also help test the effectiveness of security operations and provide employee awareness training to align technology, people, and processes against the threats.

 AS SEEN IN HARVARD BUSINESS REVIEW, OCT.
 2015